 Personal spells gain a +2 initiative modifier, School spells gain a +1 initiative modifier, universal and group spells are normal (no modifier), dimensional spells receive a -1 penalty to initiative, and entreaty spells suffer a -2 initiative penalty.
 If an entreaty invokes more than one source of power, add an additional -1 penalty for each one inserted into the spell's casting.

-Spell Disruption / Distraction: normally, spells are cast when a mage passes a spell ACT roll - that's all it takes.
+Spell Disruption / Distraction: normally, spells are cast when a mage passes a spell FEAT roll - that's all it takes.

-If any of these conditions occur as a mage tries to cast a spell, he or she must also pass a blue Willpower ACT roll to pull off their spell correctly.
+If any of these conditions occur as a mage tries to cast a spell, he or she must also pass a yellow Psyche FEAT roll to pull off their spell correctly.
 Failing this, the spell so disrupted will fail to materialize, fizzing out with a possible sizzle in the air, or perhaps an audible pop or flash of light.
-In fact, if the ACT fails with a black result, something unexpected just might occur, such as a different spell or even Probability Fallout!
+In fact, if the FEAT fails with a white result, something unexpected just might occur, such as a different spell or even Probability Fallout!

 Spellcasting Restraints: the stronger a spell is, the more it requires gestures and chanting to manifest its effects.

 If a sorcerer is restrained somehow, he or she may be unable to cast certain spells.
 For instance, if they are bound (hands behind their back), a mage cannot cast any universal energy spells.
 If gagged, he or she cannot wield their dimensional energy spells (as well as group or entreaty spells).
-If blinded or blindfolded, a wizard casts spells that require visual contact with a target as if said spell were -4 RS in rank value.
+If blinded or blindfolded, a wizard casts spells that require visual contact with a target as if said spell were -4 CS in rank.